 Migraine headaches often begin in childhood, adolescence or early adulthood.
-Migraines may progress through four stages — prodrome, aura, attack and postdrome — though you may not experience all the stages.
+Migraines may progress through four stages, including prodrome, aura, headache and postdrome, though you may not experience all the stages.

-Less commonly, an aura may be associated with aphasia or limb weakness (hemiplegic migraine).
+Less commonly, an aura may be associated with limb weakness (hemiplegic migraine).

 When to see a doctor

 Even if you have a history of headaches, see your doctor if the pattern changes or your headaches suddenly feel different.

 See your doctor immediately or go to the emergency room if you have any of the following signs and symptoms, which may indicate other, more serious medical problems:

 Although much about the cause of migraines isn't understood, genetics and environmental factors appear to play a role.